erikeldridge/erikeldridge.github.com/_posts/2018-01-28-growing-mushrooms.md

 Regarding bee health, I want to experiment with a theory described by Paul Stamets in [Report from the Underground](https://www.youtube.com/watch?v=DAw_Zzge49c) that some fungi assist bee immunology.
 Stamets formulated the hypothesis after noticing bees visiting a King Stropharia ([Stropharia rugoso-annulata](https://www.inaturalist.org/taxa/119151-Stropharia-rugosoannulata)) patch in his garden.

 A beekeeper maintains hives in my yard and treats bees suffering from mites.
 One of the three colonies has collapsed :( Stamets' mentioned in his talk a product (MycoHoney) he's developing to directly support bees, but until that becomes available, I want to see if growing S. rugoso-annulata near the hives helps.
-A [patent application by Stamets](https://www.google.com/patents/US20140220150) describes S. rugoso-annulata as "an exceptional species for aiding bees when challenged by multiple stressors that can lead to \[colony collapse disorder\]."
+A patent application by Stamets [^patent] describes S. rugoso-annulata as "an exceptional species for aiding bees when challenged by multiple stressors that can lead to \[colony collapse disorder\]."

 Regarding soil health, the yard is dominated by a black walnut and appears to have poor soil.
 I'm exploring use of permaculture concepts, including [Stamets' proposal to treat fungi as an eighth layer](http://www.fungi.com/blog/items/permaculture-with-a-mycological-twist.html), to improve soil health and mitigate the walnut's toxin.
 My [walnut guild notes](http://erikeldridge.com/notes/walnut-guild.html) go into more detail.